micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-42-rashi_en.md

 ### passuk 1
 <b>Yaakov saw that food was being sold in Egypt.</b> But, how did he see it?
 Certainly he did not see it, but only heard it, as is written: “Behold, I have heard, etc.” Then, why does it say: “He saw”?
 He saw a holy indistinct vision that his hope [שֶׁבֶר] is in Egypt.
-This was not an actual prophecy to explicitly tell him that this was Yossef.
+This was not an actual prophecy to explicitly tell him that this was Yoseif.
-<b>Why would you have everyone gazing at you?</b> “Why do you show yourselves before the Yishmaelites and Children of Essav as though you are satiated?”
+<b>Why would you have everyone gazing at you?</b> “Why do you show yourselves before the Yishmaelites and Children of Eisov as though you are satiated?”
 For at that time they still had grain.
 To me it seems that the plain meaning of לָמָה תִּתְרָאוּ is: “Why would you have everyone gazing at you and wondering why you do not seek food for yourselves before what you have is totally consumed?”
 I have heard from others that it [תִּתְרָאוּ] is a term for leanness; [i.e.,] “Why should you become lean through hunger?”
 This is similar to: “He who satisfies others shall himself be satisfied.”

 ### passuk 2
 <b>Go down there.</b> He did not say לְכוּ —go! [but, rather, רְדוּ].
 This alludes to the 210 years that they were subjugated to Egypt corresponding to the numerical value of רְדוּ .

 ### passuk 3
-<b>Yossef’s brothers went down.</b> It does not refer to them as Yaakov’s sons.
+<b>Yoseif’s brothers went down.</b> It does not refer to them as Yaakov’s sons.
 This teaches us that they regretted selling him and they made up their minds to conduct themselves in a brotherly manner with him, and to ransom him for any amount of money which might be demanded of them.
 <b>Ten.</b> Why need this be written?
-It is not written: “But Binyamin, Yossef’s brother, Yaakov did not send”?
+It is not written: “But Binyamin, Yoseif’s brother, Yaakov did not send”?
 But, [the answer is that] concerning their brotherliness, they were ten separate [individuals] because neither was their love for him nor their hatred for him equal.
 But, when it came to the buying of grain they all were of one heart [and mind].

 ### passuk 4
 <b>Misfortune might befall him.</b> Could misfortune not befall him at home?
 R. Eliezer ben Yaakov said: We learn from this that the Satan accuses [attempts to harm] during a time of danger.